 During the early years of the modern civil rights movement, Gaston effectively maneuvered quietly behind the scenes to support civil rights activists.
 He offered to donate money to the legal team of Autherine Lucy, an African American who in 1955 had filed a lawsuit to integrate the graduate school at the University of Alabama.
 He also gave financial assistance to Tuskegee activists forced out of their homes because they challenged voting discrimination.
 In 1956 when Birmingham civil rights activist Reverend Fred Shuttlesworth founded the Alabama Christian Movement for Human Rights, the organization held its initial meeting at Gaston’s downtown office.
 Gaston also allowed activists to lodge at his hotel and meet there to plan campaigns.
 During the 1963 Birmingham demonstrations at Kelly Ingram Park, Gaston used his financial resources to bail out of jail Martin Luther King, Jr. and other incarcerated activists.

-When Gaston died at age 103 on January 19, 1996, he had left behind the Booker T. Washington Insurance Company, the A.G.
+When Gaston, a member of Sigma Pi Phi Fraternity, died at age 103 on January 19, 1996, he had left behind the Booker T. Washington Insurance Company, the A.G.
 Gaston Construction Company, the A.G.
 Gaston Boys and Girls Club, and CFS Bancshares, the nation’s second largest black owned bank.